EPCCed/APT-CPP/lectures/templates/README.md

 ???

-This is called implicit template instantiation - there are a few wrinkles that we'll talk about
+This is called implicit template instantiation - there are a few wrinkles that we'll talk about soon

 ---
 # Template classes

-You can define a template class - i.e. a template that will produce a class when you instatiate it.
+You can define a template class - i.e. a template that will produce a class when you instantiate it.

 Let's adapt our `dyn_array` container that to hold any type `T`